no-usefun/todoListApp/README.md

 ---

-## 📈 Planned Improvements
+# 📈 Future Improvements

-- Add **Mark as Important** functionality
-- Minor UI/Styling bug fixes
+- Drag and drop task ordering
+- Due dates for tasks
+- Dark / light theme toggle
+- Task editing feature
-- UI refinement for better visual hierarchy
+- Backend integration for multi-device sync

 ---

-## 📄 License
+# 📄 License

-This project is developed for educational and portfolio purposes.
+This project is developed for **educational and portfolio purposes**.